sogaiu/janternals/compile/tuple.md

 Back at `janetc_call`, it takes `slots` (a `JanetSlot*`) from `janetc_toslots` and calls `janetc_pushslots`.

-Eventually, execution will continues after `janetc_pushslots` to reach `janetc_gettarget`, but this will be happening much later...
+Eventually, execution will continue after `janetc_pushslots` to reach `janetc_gettarget`, but this will be happening much later...

 ---